vigneshavm/Interview-questions/NodejsV1.md

 ## **[Implementing JWT Authentication](#Implementing-JWT-Authentication)**

-**"Sure.
-JWT stands for JSON Web Token — it's a compact, URL-safe token used for securely transmitting information between parties.
-I’ve used it extensively for authentication and authorization in stateless REST APIs."**
+"Sure. **JWT stands for JSON Web Token** — it's a compact, URL-safe token used for **securely transmitting information between parties**.
+I’ve used it **extensively for authentication and authorization in stateless REST APIs."**

 -  “So overall, JWT has been my go-to choice for securing REST APIs and user sessions — especially in modern SPA and microservice-based systems — due to its **stateless nature** and wide support across platforms.”